 Nancy R. McPherson Professor of Business Administration

-Regina E. Herzlinger is the Nancy R. McPherson Professor of Business Administration at the Harvard Business School.
-She was the first woman to be tenured and chaired at Harvard Business School and the first to serve on many established and start up corporate health care /medical technology boards.
 All of her health care books have been best sellers in their categories, recognized for their innovative research.
 Money dubbed her the “Godmother” of consumer-driven health care.
 Her work was key to introducing consumer-driven health plans and “focused health factories”, such as centers for orthopedics, cardiology, or cancer care.
-She has frequently been named as one of the 40 smartest people in healthcare by Becker’s Hospital Review and other industry journals.
+She is regularly named as one of the smartest people in health care by industry journals, most recently by Becker’s Hospital Review.